Rea Carey: Career

-Carey began her career working extensively in HIV/AIDS prevention and in the LGBT community as one of the co-founders of Gay Men and Lesbians Opposing Violence and the founding executive director of the National Youth Advocacy Coalition.
-She also served as an advisor to major donors and foundations, and has served on the advisory boards for such wide-ranging publications as Teen People magazine and the Georgetown University Journal of Gender and the Law.
+Carey began her career working in HIV/AIDS prevention and in the LGBTQ community as one of the co-founders of Gay Men and Lesbians Opposing Violence and the founding executive director of the National Youth Advocacy Coalition.
+She also has served on the advisory boards for such publications as Teen People magazine and the Georgetown University Journal of Gender and the Law.

 In 1999, The Advocate named Carey one of its "Best and Brightest" for individual contributions to the LGBT rights movement.

-Carey joined the National Gay and Lesbian Task Force in 2004 as deputy executive director, has served as executive director from 2008 to 2021.
+Carey joined the National Gay and Lesbian Task Force in 2004 as deputy executive director, and served as executive director from 2008 to 2021.

 She was one of 105 women arrested in 2013 during an act of civil disobedience designed to pressure the United States House of Representatives to act on comprehensive immigration reform.

-Carey serves on the advisory board of the LGBTQ Policy Journal of Harvard's Kennedy School of Government.
+Carey served on the advisory board of the LGBTQ Policy Journal of the Harvard Kennedy School.